 The City issued its second Vision Zero Two-Year Action Strategy in March 2017, outlining the initiatives city departments will take to advance Vision Zero through safe streets, safe people, and safe vehicles.
 The City's first Vision Zero Two-Year Action Strategy was issued in February 2015 and included goals in engineering, enforcement, education, evaluation, and policy.
 The timely, accurate and routine reporting and mapping of traffic fatalities is critical in evaluating the progress of Vision Zero for analyzing trends and spatial patterns over time and identifying the work prioritized in the Action Strategy.

 As defined in the Vision Zero Traffic Fatality Protocol, representatives from SFDPH, SFMTA, and SFPD meet on a monthly basis to reconcile transportation-related fatalities as reported from two primary data sources, the Office of Chief Medical Examiner and the SFPD.
 This routine process ensures that a standardized case definition is applied to all traffic fatalities and that there is consistency in reporting across all city agencies.
 Traffic fatalities are reported by mode (people walking, biking, driving, motorcycling, and riding in a vehicle) and are compared to the same month in the previous year to provide a concise snapshot of the mortality burden in San Francisco.
 These modes are summarized as driving (auto fatalities), walking (pedestrian fatalities), and biking (bicycle fatalities).

-The number displayed on the scorecard page represents a fiscal year total of the values in the chart above.
+The number displayed on the scorecard page represents a year total of the values in the chart above.

 Please visit DataSF for the scorecard data.